Odds for 2022-23 NBA Regular Season Win Totals

-Odds for 2022-23 NBA regular season win totals originally appeared on NBC Sports Washington
+Odds for 2022-23 NBA regular season win totals originally appeared on NBC Sports Chicago

 The NBA regular season is roughly three months away and records are already starting to take shape, according to Vegas.